mansstiv/System-Programming/README.md

 # Part2 - diseaseAggregator

 <p>Purpose of diseaseAggregator is similar as it were in Part 1.
-However this time instead of one process, we have multiple processes communicating via pipes, that work together to answer the questions given.</p>
+However this time instead of one process, we have multiple processes communicating with named pipes, that work together to answer the questions given.</p>

-<p>Gained <b>knowledge</b> on <b>low level I/O</b> (fork/exec, read, write etc..) and on <b>inter process communication</b> via <b>named pipes</b>.</p>
+<p>Gained <b>knowledge</b> on <b>low level I/O</b> (fork/exec, read, write etc..) and on <b>inter process communication</b>.</p>

 Commands and running remains the same.
 Input files can be found in [input_dir](diseaseAggregator/input_dir) directory, which is created by a [bash script](diseaseAggregator/create_infiles.sh).

 # Part3 - serverClient

 <p>Purpose of this project is similar as it were in Part 2.
-However this time except multiple processes communicating with named-pipes, a multithread client and a multithread server is also implemented.</p>
+However this time except multiple processes communicating with named-pipes, a multithreading client-server model is also implemented.</p>

 <p>Gained <b>knowledge</b> on <b>thread</b> and <b>socket programming</b> and on <b>network communication (Client-Server model)</b>.</p>